-Heather is an Assistant Director at the Fletcher Office of Career Services and coaches students interested in the work of the Non-Profit/NGO sector as well as Multilateral Organizations.
+Heather is an Assistant Director at the Fletcher Office of Career Services and coaches students and alumni interested in the work of the Non-Profit/NGO sector as well as Multilateral Organizations.

 Heather has worked at five different career centers including The Heller School for Social Policy and Management, Brandeis University, Northeastern University, Wellesley College and Binghamton University.
 Heather has delivered over 50 workshops spanning topics such as cover letters, salary negotiation, resumes, LinkedIn, interviewing, job and internship search and enjoys teaching and coaching students individually.

 Heather has her MS in College Student Development and Counseling from Northeastern University and a BA in Psychology at Binghamton University.

 As Staff Assistant, Rachel is the first person students meet when they walk into OCS.
 She assists the staff with the coordination of OCS events and programs, oversees the OCS library resources and is generally knowledgeable in answering student inquiries about the office's many services.

 Rachel can also assist students and alumni in discerning which of the OCS staff coaches is the best resource based on their fields of interest, as well as provide assistance with Fletcher Career Central.

 Rachel graduated from Holy Cross magna cum laude in 2015 with a BA in English and Women's and Gender Studies.

 As Director of the Office of Career Services, Phillip oversees the